 In 1993, Valdosta State College was named a Regional University.
 In fall 1998, Valdosta State University adopted the semester system, along with other units of the University System of Georgia.

-Valdosta State University offers undergraduate work leading to the following degrees: the Associate of Applied Science, the Associate of Arts, the Bachelor of Arts in 14 major programs, the Bachelor of Science in 12 major programs, the Bachelor of Science in Education in 7 major programs, the Bachelor of Business Administration in 7 major programs, the Bachelor of Fine Arts in 8 major programs, the Bachelor of Music in 2 major programs, the Bachelor of Science in Nursing, the Bachelor of Science in Exercise Physiology, the Bachelor of Science in Athletic Training, and the Bachelor of Applied Science.
+Valdosta State University offers undergraduate work leading to the following degrees: the Associate of Applied Science, the Associate of Arts, the Associate of Science, the Bachelor of Arts in 13 major programs, the Bachelor of Science in 15 major programs, the Bachelor of Science in Education in 8 major programs, the Bachelor of Business Administration in 8 major programs, the Bachelor of Fine Arts in 6 major programs, the Bachelor of Music, and the Bachelor of Science in Nursing.

-Graduate degrees offered include the Master of Education in 9 major programs, the Master of Arts in 3 major programs, the Master of Science in 5 major programs, the Master of Arts in Teaching in 5 major programs, the Master of Public Administration, the Master of Business Administration, the Master of Accountancy, the Master of Science in Nursing, the Master of Music Education, the Master of Music Performance, the Master of Social Work, the Master of Library and Information Science, the Education Specialist in 6 major programs, the Master of Arts in Communication, the Doctor of Public Administration, the Doctor of Speech-Language Pathology, and the Doctor of Education in 3 major programs.
+Graduate degrees offered include the Master of Education in 10 major programs, the Master of Arts in 4 major programs, the Master of Science in 6 major programs, the Master of Arts in Teaching in 9 major programs, the Master of Public Administration, the Master of Business Administration, the Master of Accountancy, the Master of Science in Nursing, the Master of Music Performance, the Master of Social Work, the Master of Library and Information Science, the Education Specialist in 6 major programs, the Doctor of Nursing Practice, the Doctor of Public Administration, the Doctor of Speech-Language Pathology, and the Doctor of Education in 3 major programs.
 New baccalaureate and graduate degree programs are added from time to time to meet the needs of the population served by the University.